-When an IBM Informix product reads a string that contains numeric or monetary data, it uses the end-user format to determine how to convert this string to the internal value for the database column.
+When an IBM Informix product reads a string that contains numeric or monetary data, it uses the display format to determine how to convert this string to the internal value for the database column.

-When an IBM Informix product prints a string that contains numeric or monetary data, it uses the end-user format to determine how to format the internal value for the database column as a string.
+When an IBM Informix product prints a string that contains numeric or monetary data, it uses the display format to determine how to format the internal value for the database column as a string.

-End-user formats for numbers and currency specify these elements:
+Display formats for numbers and currency specify these elements: